Spray paint takes around 10-30 minutes to dry to touch, 1-4 hours to dry enough between coats, and 12-72 hours to cure (dry fully).

 Since spray paint dries through evaporation, increase the evaporation rate to make it dry faster.
 To increase the evaporation rate, increase the heat around the coating using a hairdryer.

 - A hairdryer

-- Hover The Hairdryer Around The Paint Coating – Move the hairdryer over the spray paint coating.
-Ensure to cover all the areas of the paint and do not spend too much time on one part of the spray paint coating because the paint will dry unevenly.
+- Hover The Hairdryer Around The Coating – Move the hairdryer over the coating.
+Ensure to cover all the areas of the paint and do not spend too much time on one part as the paint will dry unevenly.
 Do this for about 10 minutes.

 - Turn Off The Hairdryer – Turn off the hairdryer and let the paint dry fully.
-Hairdryers are known to speed-up paint drying by over 50%.
-So if the paint was supposed to take 2 hours to dry, it will dry in 90 minutes or less.
-This method works best for oil-based spray paints.
+Hairdryers are known to speed up paint drying by over 50%.

 - Open all doors in the room